Teenage Engineering: History

 The PO-20 series of the Pocket Operators were introduced at the 2016 NAMM show.
 The PO-20 synthesizers have some additional effects and functionality that were not present in the original PO-10 series, but maintain the US$59 price point.
 The PO-30 series further elaborates upon the original Pocket operators by adding a drum synthesizer made in collaboration with MicroTonic, a sampler, and a voice synthesizer.
 These were released starting in late 2017 at a slightly increased price from previous series.
 PO-30 devices feature a microphone for use in recording audio samples and for transferring data.

 In 2018, Teenage Engineering announced a new line of audio equipment products, Frekvens, in collaboration with IKEA.
 The modular system takes visual cues from Bauhaus design.
 Founder Kouthoofd had previously collaborated with IKEA on Knäppa, a camera made of cardboard.

 On 22 May 2019, Panic announced Playdate, a new handheld video game console designed in collaboration with Teenage Engineering.
 The device features a mechanical crank which is specifically credited to Teenage Engineering.

-On 25 February 2021, Teenage Engineering announced that it will partner with the British-based Tech company, Nothing, to produce the design aesthetic of the brand and their products.
+On 25 February 2021, Teenage Engineering announced that it will partner with the British electronics company, Nothing, to produce the design aesthetic of the brand and their products.
 Teenage Engineering later worked on the audio for the "ear (1)", Nothing's first product.

+On 9 January 2024, Rabbit Inc. announced the release of the Rabbit r1, co-designed with Teenage Engineering, a pocket assistant device that leverages a machine learning model to automate various tasks.